Vision Statement :

 ME 4725 Leadership and Motivation Techniques

 ME 2355 Organizational Behavior

 ME 2353 Psychology

 ME 2351 Foreign Languages

 Elective courses are offered subject to the availability of the required expertise & resources.

 Full-time academic load during ﬁrst semester is six courses.
 All students are required to register for full load in the ﬁrst semester.

-A non-credited community service learning course (1,1) will be offered in Summer at the end of 2nd year.
+A non-credited community service learning course (1,1) will be offered in during the degree program.
 This course aims to impart general awareness and knowledge along with social guidance to develop students into socially active citizens.

 The internship is scheduled for summer at the end of the third year.
 After the completion of the 6-week internship, all students are required to submit a comprehensive report giving details of their experience and learning.